isomerpages/moe-huayisec/pages/Sec 1 Registration for 2026 Cohort.md

 </p>
 <p>Please register your School Smart Card with the General Office when you
 are collecting the approval letter for your MOE FAS Application.&nbsp;</p>
-<h4><strong>Standing Order for Use of Edusave Account (EPSO)</strong></h4>
-<p>Please login to Parents Gateway and complete the online form under the
-Services Tab by the end of January.</p>
-<p>This form is to be used by the parent/guardian of a Singapore citizen
-student to use the Edusave account of his/her child to pay for approved fees by MOE and enrichment programmes.</p>
-<h4><strong>Apply for eGiro</strong></h4>
-<p>Please login to Parents Gateway and complete the online form for e-GIRO
-setup for fees and school charges deduction under the Services Tab.</p>
 <h4><strong>Taking Subjects at a More Demanding Level</strong></h4>
 <p>For students who qualify to take subjects at a more demanding level, a
 message will be sent via Parents Gateway by <strong>23 December 2025, 5:00 p.m.</strong>,